open-policy-agent/opa/docs/book/how-do-i-write-policies.md

 +---------------+
 ```

-In general, functions may have an arbitrary number of inputs, but exactly one output.
-All function inputs must be either Scalars, [Variables](#variables), Arrays or Objects.
-The contents of Arrays and Objects passed to functions also must obey this restriction, applied recursively.
+Functions may have an arbitrary number of inputs, but exactly one output.
+Function arguments may be any kind of term.
+For example, suppose we have the following function:

-It is worth noting that these restrictions only apply to the declared inputs of functions.
-When calling a function, any term that matches the declared terms may be passed.
-If the passed term has deeper components than the declared term, the deep parts will be folded into the appropriate variables in the declaration.

-As an example, suppose we have the user defined function below:
 ```
 foo([x, {"bar": y}]) = z {
     z = {x: y}